 3. Making decisions about your future

 If you are struggling to make a decision, it may be that you need to go back to stages one and two and gain more clarity before trying to 'match' what’s important to you and what you have to offer.
+You may find it useful to talk through your options with a careers adviser at this stage.

 As part of your thinking it can be helpful to have a plan A, B and even C; certainly to have a contingency plan in case you don’t manage to get into your first choice option.